How can I manage tasks in Evernote?

 I’ve been constantly asking the very same question myself for almost 4 years since I started using Evernote.
 I agree that Evernote doesn’t seem like the best task management tool at the first sight, but on the other hand, it’s very logical and convenient to manage tasks in the same system where you have all your reference materials stored.

 I tried almost everything to combine Evernote with other tools, or even to abandon Evernote altogether for some better solution, but I have always failed.
 Then, six years ago, I realized that I probably need to create my own system on top of the Evernote platform.

-I call it THE SYSTEM2 because it is based on the principle of two types of notes, notebooks, tags, and roles.
+I call it System2 because it is based on the principle of two types of notes, notebooks, tags, and roles.
 I’ve been using it ever since and even though it is more than four years now, I haven’t discovered anything better yet.

 Recently I became Evernote Certified Consultant (ECC).
 During my ECC training, I realized, that my system could work for others as well.
-That’s why I have decided to sit down and write the book about THE SYSTEM2.
+That’s why I have decided to sit down and write a book about System2.